Ajeetbisht/Data_Analysis/README.md

 Project 1: xploring Weather Trends with sql and excel\
 Project 2: Investigate a Dataset with Python. <br />
-Project 3: Analyze A/B Test Results with Python project 4: wrangle and analyze data.
+Project 3: Analyze A/B Test Results with Python<br />
+project 4: wrangle and analyze data.